 I aim to provide every client with a non-judgemental, confidential and safe environment in which to explore their difficulties.
 However even if your life is in turmoil right now and you don’t know where to start, I will support you while you decide what the focus of our work together will be.
 Therapy can be challenging and is not always 'comfortable' as individuals seek to address concerns and behaviours which may be inhibiting their personal happiness and growth.
 However, by accessing therapy, individuals can work towards gaining a better understanding of themselves and to find helpful coping strategies and resources which will support them in their lives going forward.
 I believe that the quality of the therapeutic relationship i.e. the professional relationship between the therapist and the individual will have an impact on the work undertaken and strive always to ensure that my clients feel supported as they commit to improving their situation.

-Type of therapy used:- Although trained in several kinds of therapy e.g. CBT, person-centered, transactional analysis, solution focused; I would describe my approach as integrative.
+Type of therapy used:- Although trained in several kinds of therapy e.g. ACT (acceptance committment therapy), CBT (cognitive behavioural therapy), person-centered therapy, transactional analysis, solution focused therapy; I would describe my approach as integrative.
 This is because I will utilise whatever skills and tools I can in the best interest of my client as opposed to making my client “fit” a particular model of therapy.

 I am used to working with clients in either short or long term therapy but will suggest referrals elsewhere if I feel a client needs support better provided by another professional.
 My only expectation from my client is that they want to improve their situation.
 The fee I charge is based on the number of sessions booked etc and I discuss this with each client.
 PLEASE NOTE that I am providing a professional service and once an appointment is made I am holding that hour for YOU so if you need to cancel the appointment with less than 24 hours, or fail to attend a booked appointment, you will be charged for that appointment.